Openhab-Nodes/website/content/en/developer/frontend_apps.md

 Events that your custom web component can emit and that are understood by the dashboard app.

 command
-: When the user interacts with your *Tile*, you need to send the changed value back to the openHAB X instance.
+: When the user interacts with your *Tile*, you need to send the changed value back to the OHX instance.
 You do so by issuing a "command" event.
 Depending on the the type of your *Tile* this is either a string, a boolean, a number or a complex javascript object.
 A light Thing for example can receive a complex type containing one or more values like the hue, brightness, saturation, color temperature.

 {{< highlight js "linenos=table" >}}
 window.customElements.define('dashboard-bold-text', class extends HTMLElement {